baltox61/hydrosat-devops/DEMO_GUIDE.md

 **Q: How do you test this?**
 A:
 - Unit tests for pipeline code (pytest)
-- Integration tests with `scripts/test_e2e.sh`
 - Terraform validation before apply
 - Staged deployments (dev → staging → prod)
-- The demo_flaky_job itself is a test fixture for alerting

 ## 🔍 Troubleshooting During Demo